 There are many parts of the Bible which are difficult and challenging.
 And the Christian church needs to be open and honest in discussing them.
 In the case of Shannon Low it was the text from Elisha with the bears that caused difficulty, as it opened the door to other issues.
 For me it was the story of Old Testament (OT) genocide with the entire annihilation of people groups such as the Canaanites.
 Yes I know there are problems with the Canaanites but lets remember the Egyptians also had their own problems, and so did the Jews.
 In my faith crisis and my own personal despair the issue of OT genocide became one of the driving factors for me to reject Christianity for years.
 The explanations by some people horrified me.
 For example I recall one person telling me God showing the Canaanites grace when he slaughtered them.
 My response was like “Really?”
 It honestly made me wonder how God is any different than Pol Pot, Adolf Hitler or Joseph Stalin?
 Plus lets remember this in Exodus 11 there is the plague of the death of the first born son.
 That alone I believe had a wide age range as well when one considers the death of the first born son.
 Now some of the first born were young but stop and compare that act with the slaughter of the innocents of Matthew by King Herod.
 One question that I still think has merit is the following.
 Why is there revulsion over what King Herod did but not concern or questioning over the death of every first born male son in Egypt?
 These are deep and difficult questions and its hard to find a place that can discuss this or look at it.
 Plus this issue very much depends as to where you are at, meaning what church and faith stream as well.
 If you are in a seeker sensitive church that lacks substance you are not going to be able to find people who can discuss these kinds of issues.
 The pastoral staff is most likely not going to adequately prepared to discuss such an event.
 This is one of the flaws of the seeker sensitive movement.
 Now if you are in a Neo-Calvinist church you are going to have problems there as well.
 Especially with John Piper defending genocide in the OT.
 In those environments you are not allowed to challenge or ask questions that go against the accepted belief.
 Fundamentalism operates like that and its one of the problems with it.

 I am using OT genocide as an example but there are many stories in the Bible that are hard to grapple and deal with.
 I will expand on this more below but in the case of Shannon Low I think leaving the faith is normal and something that needed to happen.
 I will explain more below but I do believe that are some issues that are so hard, so difficult and challenging that you can’t explore, wrestle or question them inside the current evangelical frame work.
 How many small groups are going to allow you to ask difficult questions that challenge the faith?
 How many pastors are willing to sit down with someone in a full fledged faith crisis and talk and work with them for a year or more if that is needed?
 These are difficult issues that we’re talking about here and unless you go through something like what Shannon writes about you will not understand.
-While OT genocide was one such issue for me another challenging issue that tore me apart if the problem of evil.
+While OT genocide was one such issue for me another challenging issue that tore me apart is the problem of evil.
 But Christians are going to have to re-think their approach to such issues.
 I am open to hearing how some people deal with this, I’ve thought long and hard about these challenging topics and maybe the best thing that could be said is “I don’t know.”

 You do not Need God to be Moral or Ethical

 Here is another factor that emerges in Shannon’s story.
 Many Christians are taught incorrectly that they need God to be moral or ethical.
-I was certainly taught that…and then I remember how stunned I was when I began to interact with atheist, agnostics, and even people from other faiths who possessed good ethics.
+I was certainly taught that…and then I remember how stunned I was when I began to interact with atheists, agnostics, and even people from other faiths who possessed good ethics.
 There are a lot of lies the church teaches Christians and this is a major one.
 It creates problems in so many ways.
 For example in Shannon’s story he shares his struggle with alcohol.
 In some ways the Christian church sets up people for failure when they buy into that teaching and then they discover it doesn’t work.
 Or on the flip side they overcome their problem or issue in a way outside the Christian faith or what the church taught them and some realize that they were lied to.
 I’ve been there and done that.
 It helps create faith crisis and sets people to become angry, livid and enraged.
 Again I have been there as well, and I empathize deeply.

 To build upon what I write earlier in the previous paragraph the other problem is that Christians needlessly isolate atheists and skeptics by saying they need God to be moral.
 First they assume the worst about skeptics and atheists in which they can be wrong.
 Next they dismiss the fact that there can be people outside the faith who have high standards.
 They work in law firms, medical offices, professional companies, law enforcement, military and other government positions and have been professionally vetted in some cases to get the jobs they have.
 If they had serious ethics flaws or issues in some situations it would have been flagged and caught.
 But this is an issue that needs to be challenged firmly.
 Shannon Low’s story helps illustrate why this is bad in the end.